IBM/mt-rag-benchmark/docs/MTRAGEval/README.md

 🎉 Welcome to MTRAGEval!
 MTRAGEval is a task for Evaluating Multi-Turn RAG Conversations at [SemEval 2026](https://semeval.github.io/SemEval2026/). 🎉

+## 📝 Registration

+Please fill out this form to register for our task if you plan to participate in MTRAGEval: https://forms.gle/XgjqgDGgG7wgCb5r6

-# Join Our Mailing List!
+## Join Our Mailing List!

 [MTRAGEval Mailing List](https://groups.google.com/g/mtrageval)

-# Training and Trial Data
+## Training and Trial Data

 The MTRAG Benchmark is released as the trial and training data for MTRAG.
 You can access the full dataset [here](https://github.com/IBM/mt-rag-benchmark/)

+Note: The MTRAG Benchmark includes metadata that describes dimensions for each task including the question type (e.g. factoid), answerability (e.g. unanswerable, answerable), and multi-turn type (e.g. follow-up, clarification).
+This information will *NOT* be provided during evaluation.
+We will only provide the corpus domain e.g. ClapNQ, Govt.

-# 📋 Tasks
+## 📋 Tasks

 * Task A: Retrieval Only
 * Task B: Generation with Reference Passages (Reference)